 We’re moving ahead seven years, present day:

-To celebrate her 18th birthday, my oldest child, and only daughter, announced she was getting a tattoo.
-I asked if I could go along with her two friends for the historic moment and she said yes, as long as I didn’t tell the tattoo artist what to do.
+To celebrate her 18th birthday, my daughter, announced she was getting a tattoo.
+I asked if I could go along for the historic moment and she said yes, as long as I didn’t tell the tattoo artist what to do.

 Oh, please.
 Like I’d tell a tattoo artist their job.

-We proceeded to the back room where folks were getting branded with loved one’s names or symbols that held special meaning, their faces a mixture of pain and pleasure.
-My daughter’s friends took turns holding her hand, the four of us giggling and wincing together.
 During the process I said to her, “It’s big, huh?
 It’s going to be weird to have that on your foot.”
 And she said, “No, I was ready.
 I said goodbye to my foot this afternoon.
 I said, Goodbye plain foot.
 This is the last time I’ll see you like this.”
-I smiled at her, content that her tattoo decision had not come lightly.

 An hour later, my daughter was sporting a fine looking dragon on her foot.
 She received the proverbial pat on the back and looks of admiration from other artists and patrons.
 My daughter’s tattoo happened to coincide with the release of a movie and I’ve given her the nickname of…wait for it…the girl with the dragon tattoo!